Continuous K-Theory and Cohomology of Rigid Spaces: Introduction

 \vquad \textbf{Acknowledgements.} This article is a condensed version of my PhD thesis.
 I am thankful to my advisors Moritz Kerz and Georg Tamme for their advise and their constant support.
 I thank Johann Haas for many helpful discussions on the subject and Florent Martin for explaining to me Berkovich spaces and their skeleta.
 Concerning the expositon, I thank my thesis' referees Moritz Kerz and Matthew Morrow for their feedback as well as Georg Tamme for helpful comments on a draft of the present paper.
-Furthermore, I thank the Hausdorff Research Institute for Mathematics in Bonn for generous hospitality during the Hausdorff Trimester Program on ``K-theory and related fields'' during the months of May and June in 2017.
+The author was supported by the RTG/GRK 1692 ``Curvature, Cycles, and Cohomology'' and the CRC/SFB 1085 ``Higher Invariants'' (both Universität Regensburg) funded by the DFG and the Swiss National Science Foundation.
+Further thanks go to the Hausdorff Research Institute for Mathematics in Bonn for generous hospitality during the Hausdorff Trimester Program on ``K-theory and related fields'' during the months of May and June in 2017.

+\vquad \textbf{Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.